300481/terraform-azurerm-aks-default-node-pool-upgrader/README.md

 This can be achieved using the name attribute of your cluster resource or

 the depends_on argument filled with the kubernetes_cluster resource.

+Following Linux packages are needed:

+* jq

+* curl

+When using the container image `ghcr.io/300481/terraform` they are already included.